Lettings policy

 • has accepted the customer for rehousing under the Witness Protection Scheme

-5.1.1 Customers will have their household’s housing needs categorised into one of four bands on the Leeds Homes Register to reflect the degree of need; Band A, Band B, Band C or Band D.
+6.1.1 Customers will have their household’s housing needs categorised into one of three bands on the Leeds Homes Register to reflect the degree of need: Band A, Band B or Band C.

-5.1.2 The Housing Act 1996, as amended, states that when determining priorities under the lettings policy, the council must give reasonable preference to certain categories of people.
-This currently includes those:
+6.1.2 The Housing Act 1996, as amended, states that when determining priorities under the lettings policy, the council must give reasonable preference to certain categories of people.
+This currently includes those who:

-• who the local authority has a duty to accommodate
+• the local authority has a duty to accommodate

-• occupying insanitary, overcrowded or unsatisfactory housing conditions
+• are occupying insanitary, overcrowded or unsatisfactory housing conditions

-• who need to move on medical or welfare grounds, and
+• need to move on medical or welfare grounds, and

-• who need to move to a particular locality to reduce hardship
+• need to move to a particular locality to reduce hardship

 • customers in the regular forces who are suffering from a serious injury, illness or disability which is attributable (wholly or partly) to their service